 - Post to StumbleUpon

 Each item in your outline represents a single slide.

-Note: If you want to use an outline directly from someone else’s post or article, make sure that you get their consent first, to avoid plagiarism.
-Do that before moving on and don’t forget to credit the author in your presentation.
+If you want to make a presentation based solely on someone else’s post or article, make sure you get their consent first to avoid plagiarism.
+Do that before moving on to the next step and don’t forget to credit the author of the post that inspired you in your presentation.

 Gratisography is one place where you can download free stock photos without copyright restrictions.

 A few tips:

 - Pick photos that are relevant to your topic or point